lamdu/lamdu/README.md

 ## Installation

-To Lamdu from source, [see the instructions for your platform](doc/Build.md)
+To build Lamdu from source, [see the instructions for your platform](doc/Build.md)

 ## Tutorial